This is a selection of our faculty members:

 Since 1997 he has been Professor of International Economics at the Diplomatic Academy of Vienna and Dean of the Joint Post-Graduate Programme (M.A.I.S.) of the Diplomatic Academy of Vienna and the University of Vienna.
 His research focuses on health economics, the history of economic thought (esp. the Austrian School) and monetary economics.

-Mario Ortner graduated from the Vienna University of Technology in Mechanical Engineering in 1990.
+Mario Ortner graduated from the TU Wien in Mechanical Engineering in 1990.
 In 2001 he obtained his PhD in chemical engineering.
 He is a civil engineer in mechanical engineering.

 Over 15 years of post graduate professional experience.
 Development including design, financing, operation etc. of renewable energy based heating and cogeneration plants and distribution facilities.
 Emphasis on biomass, biogas and geothermie as renewable energy sources including experience with operation of Biomass and Biodiesel plants.
 Energy efficiency measures on the demand side.
 Considerable project experience in Central and Eastern Europe and EU countries.

-From 1991-2009 Hans Puxbaum was Professor of Analytical Chemistry at the Institute for Analytical Chemistry, Vienna University of Technology.
+From 1991-2009 Hans Puxbaum was Professor of Analytical Chemistry at the Institute for Analytical Chemistry, TU Wien.
 Main activities included the development of methods for the determination of acidic gases and particles, soot, composition of ultra-fine particles, of atmospheric polymeric compounds (cellulose, "Humic-like-substances") and of atmospheric bioparticles.
 Participation in 6 EUROTRAC-and 6 EU-Projects.
 Founder of the AQUELLA Project series.
 Around 200 publications in international journals; 120 lectures.